1946–47 Washington Capitols season

 The 1946–47 Washington Capitols season was the inaugural season of the Washington Capitols in the Basketball Association of America (BAA).
-The 49–11 record not only set a BAA record for the best record held in the newly created league's history (as well as remain the best record of its existence while operating as the National Basketball Association successor that still has the BAA's history as a part of its official history up until the 1966–67 Philadelphia 76ers season broke that record for the NBA 20 years later), but also held the record for the least amount of losses a BAA/NBA team could have in one season of play until the 1995–96 Chicago Bulls season broke that mark nearly 50 years later (which later got broken by the 2015–16 Golden State Warriors).
-Despite their fantastic record and being led by a young, legendary head coach named Red Auerbach, the Capitols would be eliminated in the BAA's semifinal round following a quarterfinal bye they had alongside the Western Division champion Chicago Stags with a 4–2 series defeat to the Stags, failing to advance into the league's very first championship series in the 1947 BAA Finals.
+The 49–11 record not only set a BAA record for the best record held in the newly created league's history (as well as remained the best record of its existence while operating as the National Basketball Association successor that still has the BAA's history as a part of its official history up until the 1966–67 Philadelphia 76ers season broke that record for the NBA 20 years later), but also held the record for the fewest number of losses a BAA/NBA team could have in one season of play until the 1995–96 Chicago Bulls season broke that mark nearly 50 years later (which later got broken by the 2015–16 Golden State Warriors).
+Not only that, but they would also be nearly undefeated at home as well, with them waiting until their third-to-last game of the season to lost at home against the New York Knicks as well.
+Despite their fantastic record (especially at home) and being led by a young, legendary head coach named Red Auerbach, the Capitols would be eliminated in the BAA's semifinal round following a quarterfinal bye they had alongside the Western Division champion Chicago Stags with a 4–2 series defeat to the Stags, which led to them failing to advance into the league's very first championship series in the 1947 BAA Finals.
+Greater details on their first season would be explored in Charley Rosen's book called "The First Tip-Off: The Incredible Story of the Birth of the NBA", with an entire chapter dedicated to the Capitols' first season in the BAA/NBA alongside the many highs and scant few lows from this specific season that would eventually lead them to surprisingly folding their franchise during the 1950–51 NBA season.